lnbits/hardware-wallet/README.md

 python3 tools/esp_image_hash.py "build/<target>/wallet.ino.bin"
 ```

-The web installer presents the same three targets and uses an independent
+The web installer presents the same targets and uses an independent
 manifest and application-image hash for each one.
 Tagged builds compile and
 package all targets in CI.